abhipath90/MCBTE/example_input_files/1D_ballistic_transient/README.txt

 Out_bnd.txt contains the extents of the domain in x, y, and z axes.

 Sim_param.txt lists the simulation parameters.
-We take N = 8000000 computational particles, number of maximum scattering event = 10 (not important here), the volume of domain = 27e-18 m^3, and the equilibrium temperature = 300K.
+We take N = 8000000 computational particles, number of maximum scattering event = 10 (not important here), the volume of domain = 27e-18 m^3, and the equilibrium temperature = 300 K.

 Thermal_gradient.txt is empty as there are no periodic boundaries.